atamaami/RT5000/Minh/Mwireframe.md

   <img width="300" height="550" src=menu.JPG>
 </p>

-This is the page when users can select the recipe they would like to choose.
+This is the page where users can select the recipe.
 There are suggested food categories on top.

 When users select the recipe, they can see a picture and the name of the meal and a short description of the recipe and all the ingredients.